-The host of this podcast, Nathaniel Lloyd is here to uncover the things we have been used to taking true.
+The host of this podcast, Nathaniel Lloyd is here to uncover and challenge the things we’ve been believing to be true.

-Historical blindness has a focus on digging up long forgotten questions of history and its untrustworthiness, continually raising the issue of have we learned anything from history?
+Historical Blindness is focused on digging up long forgotten questions of history and its untrustworthiness, continually raising the issue of, “Have we learned anything from history?”

 A well-researched podcast that mixes its historical tone with entertainment helping the listener engage.

-This weekly podcast is well-researched and fast-paced to make history come alive.
+This weekly podcast is thorough and fast-paced making history come alive on every episode.

 It covers a wide variety of historical people, places, events, legends, and mysteries.